Labor mobility a financial lifeline for poorer regions

 A July report by BMI Research said that Thailand would experience “a surging property market over the next five years,” meaning that there will be ample construction jobs and work for more migrant workers.

-Despite the surge in migrant numbers and the allure of higher wages in wealthier countries, difficulties remain for the majority of the region’s migrants, who are mostly either low-income laborers working on plantations in Malaysia, building sites in Thailand or as domestic servants in middle class and wealthy homes in Singapore.
+Despite the increase in migrant numbers and the allure of higher wages in wealthier countries, difficulties remain for the majority of the region’s migrants.
+Many are low-income laborers working on plantations in Malaysia, building sites in Thailand or work as domestic servants in wealthy homes in Singapore and Malaysia.

 “Migrant workers are paying too much to secure a job and when they do, the employer-employee relationship is weighted too much in the favor of the employer,” said Nilim Baruah, senior migration specialist at the International Labour Organization.

-Such hurdles leave migrants vulnerable to trafficking, long a scourge in the region, with sectors such as fishing in Thailand repeatedly shown to use slave labor from Myanmar and Cambodia.
+Such hurdles leave migrants vulnerable to trafficking, long a scourge in the region, with sectors such as fishing in Thailand shown to have used slave labor from Myanmar and Cambodia.

 Thailand and Malaysia regularly arrest unregistered migrants, meaning that long-standing pledges to better protect the rights of migrant workers have stalled since a declaration made in 2007 during an ASEAN meeting in Cebu.